anonymouscodeholic/developing_on_windows/README.md

 To run the UI with a proper resolution you need to increase "Video Memory" in Display -> Screen.
 Max it out to 128MB.

-For the following features you need to install the VirtualBox Guest Additions.
-If the Additions are not correctly installed, the features (e.g. clipboard sharing) won't work and there's no error message.
+To use some features (e.g. clipboard sharing) of VirtualBox you need to install the VirtualBox Guest Additions.
+If the Additions are not _correctly_ installed, the features  won't work and there's no error message.

 I personally like to have just one clipboard, by default the VM and Windows don't share their clipboards.
-By having a biderectional way I can e.g. browse in Windows and copy-paste text from the browser to the VM.
+By having a bidirectional way I can e.g. browse in Windows and copy-paste text from the browser to the VM.
 The "Shared Clipboard" can be configured in General -> Advanced in the VM config.

 ### UI performance